-Formed in 2005 for the purpose of funding an endowed breast cancer research chair at the UC Davis Comprehensive Cancer, the Placer Breast Cancer Endowment was incredibly proud to present them a check for $1.5 million dollars in 2015, achieving our goal!
+Placer Breast Cancer Endowment was formed in 2005 with the intent to raise $1.5 million to fund a Breast Cancer Chair at UC Davis Comprehensive Cancer Center.
+In 2015, after many years of fundraisers and support from local businesses and individuals in our community, we were proud to achieve our goal and presented a check to fund the Breast Cancer Chair.
 As the search continues for a dedicated researcher to take the job of endowed chair in our name, the interest on the Endowment is being used to fund an ongoing study about mammograms and breast cancer.
-With funding from the Placer Breast Cancer Foundation, Dr. Diane Miglioretti is creating the Sacramento Area Breast Imaging Registry (SABIR) and using data collected by the registry to: (1) answer pressing questions about the best ways to provide breast cancer screening and surveillance; and (2) create mammography outcome audit reports at the facility and radiologist levels to evaluate their interpretive performance relative to national benchmarks.
+With funding from the Placer Breast Cancer Foundation, Dr. Diane Miglioretti has created the Sacramento Area Breast Imaging Registry (SABIR) and using data collected by the registry to: (1) answer pressing questions about the best ways to provide breast cancer screening and surveillance; and (2) create mammography outcome audit reports at the facility and radiologist levels to evaluate their interpretive performance relative to national benchmarks.
 The registry will be an invaluable resource for local and national breast cancer research.

 The Placer Breast Cancer Foundation also focuses on education.
-We are excited to be entering into our 4th year presenting the Placer Women’s Retreat which focuses on the overall well-being of all women, from mental health to nutrition, and includes educational updates on breast cancer research and treatments.
-In addition, we are excited about our newly developed program designed for student education, Students for A Cure, which provides information to our local student community who have been so supportive of our cause.
+We are excited to be entering into our 7th year presenting the Placer Women’s Retreat which focuses on the overall well-being of all women, from mental health to nutrition, and includes educational updates on breast cancer research and treatments.

 We are also proud to collaborate with other local non-profit cancer based organizations, supporting them in their efforts.
 Working together with, and occasionally sponsoring, these local non-profits that focus on providing services to cancer survivors and their families allows us an opportunity to provide information to our donors and the cancer patients and caregivers who reach out to the Foundation for information and resources.